 17. Examinations prescribed (Act s.
 47(1)(f)(ii) and 52(1)(g)(ii))

-(1) The following examinations are prescribed for the purposes of sections 47(1)(f)(ii) and 52(1)(g)(ii) in respect of a security consultant’s licence which authorises the licensee to give advice about or seek out persons who may be prepared to enter into contracts for the supply of, or a security installer’s licence which authorises the licensee to install, maintain and repair —
+(1) For the purposes of sections 47(1)(f)(ii) and 52(1)(g)(ii), a written examination on AS 2804 — Installation of Security Screen Doors is prescribed in respect of a Class 3 security consultant’s licence and a Class 3 security installer’s licence.

-(a) locks of the kind referred to in regulation 6, a written examination on AS 4145 — Mechanical Locksets for Doors and Windows; or

-(b) security doors of a kind referred to in regulation 7, a written examination on AS 2804 — Installation of Security Screen Doors; or

-(c) electric fences, a written examination on ANZS 3016 — Electrical Installations — Electrical Security Fences; or

-(d) bullet resistant panels, a written examination on AS 2343 — Bullet Resistant Panels for Interior Use; or

-(e) security alarms, a written examination on AS 2201.1 — Intruder Alarm Systems, Part 1 — Systems Installed in Client’s Premises and, in the case of a security installer’s licence, on the principles of electronics; or

-(f) security doors, a written examination on AS 2803 —Security Screen Doors; or

-(g) closed circuit television equipment for security purposes, a written examination on AS 4806 — Closed Circuit Television (CCTV).

 (2) The following examination is prescribed for the purposes of sections 47(1)(f)(ii) and 52(1)(g)(ii) in respect of a security agent’s licence, inquiry agent’s licence and a crowd control agent’s licence, a written examination on the obligations under the Act of security agents, inquiry agents or crowd control agents (as the case may be).

+(2A) For the purposes of sections 47(1)(f)(ii) and 52(1)(g)(ii) —

+(a) a written examination on watching, guarding and protecting property is prescribed for a security officer’s licence; and

+(b) a written examination on crowd control activities is prescribed for a crowd controller’s licence.

 (3) In this regulation —

 written examination means a written examination —

-(a) set by the Commissioner to test the applicant’s knowledge of the relevant subject matter; and
+(a) set by the Superintendent or by a course provider approved under regulation 16(3) to test the applicant’s knowledge of the relevant subject matter; and

-(b) administered by the person to whom the application for the issue of the relevant licence is made under regulation 14.
+(b) administered by the person to whom the application for the issue of the relevant licence is made under regulation 14 or, in the case of a written examination set by a course provider approved under regulation 16(3), by that course provider.

 [Regulation 17 amended in Gazette 4 Dec 2009 p.
-4895-6.]
+4895-6; 29 Jul 2016 p.
+3246-7.]

 18. Evidence of age and identity prescribed (Act s.
 47(1)(a))